Course Content and Outcome Guide for EC 230

 - Special Fee:

-Course DescriptionSelected issues and problems related to international economics and international economic institutions.
-Includes trade and the balance of payments, trade competition between Japan and the U.S., reform and restructure of the Russian and Eastern European economies, economic development and problems of developing nations.
-Audit available.
+Course DescriptionCovers issues and problems related to international economics and international economic institutions.
+Includes trade and the balance of payments; trade competition between the U.S. and other nations; reform and restructure of the Russian and Eastern European economies; economic development and problems of developing nations.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.

 Addendum to Course Description

 Credits from this course qualify for general education purposes at Portland Community College and may be applied toward satisfying Associates Degrees at Portland Community College.
 Courses with three digit numbers may be transferable to four year colleges and universities.
 Students should consult with a member of the Economics faculty at Portland Community College and/or other institutions regarding transferability and application of credit to other institutions.
-Contact SAC chair for a list of SAC approved textbooks for this course.
-Supplemental books and other materials are at the discretion of each course instructor.
+Books and other materials are at the discretion of each course instructor.
 Prices for texts and/or other materials may be found at the Portland Community College bookstore.

 Course Activities and Design